ntrix/cfhouse/README.md

 product.html

-detail.html (a demo for each product detail)
+detail.html (a demo for each product's detail)

 ## TODO